umhau/umhau.github.io/_posts/2020-10-26-steal-the-soul-of-a-computer.md

 dd if=/dev/sda bs=1M count=35000 | gzip | ssh root@$targetip "gunzip | sudo dd of=/dev/xvda"
 ```

-Also remember to replace the disks with the ones you're working with.
+I left out any kind of status indicator.
+Not sure how well that would play with the piping that's going on.
+Also, remember to replace the disks with the ones you're working with.
 If you don't know what I mean by that, then don't come anywhere near this post.